06-06-2024

 Ideally, dust in the work area should initially be prevented as much as possible.
 Using the right tools, such as those with built-in extraction units or which offer high performance and quick execution, can help to reduce the risk of airborne particles.

-Also, see if the task can be carried out in a way which doesn’t cause dust; can wood be bought pre-cut, or can other tasks be carried out outdoors where there is natural ventilation?
+Also, see if the task can be carried out without causing dust.
+Can wood be bought pre-cut, or can other tasks be carried out outdoors where there is natural ventilation?

-If you can’t avoid creating dust, such as in manufacturing facilities, you need to have support in place and control the risks.
+If you can’t avoid creating dust, such as in manufacturing facilities, you need to have a dust management plan in place and control the risks.
 Apply adequate dust control measures.

 • Dust extraction units work by collecting dust and particles in the air through a filter, disposing of harmful matter and releasing clean air back into the environment